-- (1) Weekly class discussion: 10%
+- (1) Weekly class discussion: 15%

 - (2) Labs: 15%

 - (3) Open Note Exams: 20%

 - (4) Final Paper: 20%

-- (5) Final Paper Proposal, Draft, & Review: 20%
+- (5) Final Paper Proposal, Draft, & Review: 15%

 - (6) Group Presentation: 15%

-Weekly discussion - 10%
+Weekly discussion - 15%

+Discussion grades include two elements: discussion in class (10), and discussion questions (5) for guest speakers.
 This course relies on active and robust in-class discussion.
 Students should attend class ready to discuss the reading assigned for that class meeting.
-Participation may include providing personal insight to the material, outside articles, current events, or responding to classmates.
+Participation may include providing personal insight into the material, outside articles, current events, or responding to classmates.

-I understand some students may feel uncomfortable speaking in class, the class and I benefit from hearing a wide range of perspectives.
+I understand some students may feel uncomfortable speaking in class, but the class and I benefit from hearing a wide range of perspectives.
 I encourage you to step outside your comfort zone to ask, answer, or comment on a question from time to time throughout the course.
-If you are someone who often is a frequent contributor to class discussion, I urge you be considerate of your fellow classmates and encourage an open conversation for those who wish to speak.
+If you are someone who often is a frequent contributor to class discussion, I urge you to be considerate of your fellow classmates and encourage an open conversation for those who wish to speak.

 The course is also designed with a focus on engaging with current scholars on various topics of political behavior.
-I therefore expect students to come to class prepared to deeply engage with these scholars at weekly guest speakers.
-These guest speakers will almost always occur occur via Zoom (i.e., no in person session will occur on these days) to allow for smooth facilitation of our live interviews.
-Students will submit questions for our authors on a Canvas discussion board by 11:59pm two days prior to the class visit.
+I therefore expect students to come to class prepared to deeply engage with these scholars and our weekly guest speakers.
+Please note that guest speakers will almost always occur via Zoom (i.e., no in-person session will occur on these days unless otherwise noted) to allow for the smooth facilitation of our live interviews.
+Students will submit questions for our authors on a Canvas discussion board by 11:59 pm two business days prior to the class visit.